Computed Tomography (CT) Scan of the Bones

 In a CT scan, an X-ray beam moves in a circle around the body.
 This allows many different

 views of the same organ or structure.
 The X-ray information is sent to a computer

-that interprets the X-ray data and displays it in a two-dimensional (2D) form on a
+that interprets the X-ray data and displays it in a 2-dimensional (2D) form on a monitor.

 CT scans may be done with or without "contrast."
-Contrast refers to a substance taken
+Contrast is a substance taken by

-by mouth or injected into an intravenous (IV) line that causes the particular organ
+mouth or injected into an intravenous (IV) line.
+It causes the particular organ or